🔄

 The way you light your 3D wall panels can completely transform their appearance.
 The texture and depth of the panels are designed to interact with light, so strategic placement of your light sources is key.
 Natural light from a window will create soft, shifting shadows throughout the day.
 In the evening, consider using directional lighting like track lights, sconces, or an uplight from the floor to graze the wall.
 This will accentuate the three-dimensional patterns, highlighting the peaks and valleys of the design and adding a dramatic, sophisticated touch to your room.
 Experiment with different angles and temperatures of light to see what works best.

-Pair Panels with Your Décor
+How to Match Panels with Your Current Décor

 To create a truly cohesive space, make sure your wall panels work in harmony with your existing décor.
 Think about the materials, colors, and styles already in your room.
 For instance, using 3D wooden wall panels that match the tone of your hardwood flooring or furniture can make the entire room feel more connected and thoughtfully designed.
 If you have a modern aesthetic with clean lines, a sleek geometric panel will fit right in.
 For a more rustic or industrial space, a faux brick or concrete-style panel can enhance that vibe.
 The idea is to choose a panel that complements, rather than competes with, your other design elements.